 This section describes best practices with running Umbraco on Azure Web Apps

-What is Azure Web Apps
+What are Azure Web Apps

-This has been called a few names in the past, many people still know Azure Web Apps as Azure Web Sites.
+They have been called a few names in the past, many people still know Azure Web Apps as Azure Web Sites.

 App Service is a fully Managed Platform for professional developers that brings a rich set of capabilities to web, mobile and integration scenarios.
 Quickly create and deploy mission critical web Apps that scale with your business by using Azure App Service.

-Umbraco will run on Azure Web Apps but there are some configuration options and some specific Azure Web Apps environment limitations you need to be aware of.
+Umbraco will run on Azure Web Apps but there are some configuration options and specific Azure Web Apps environment limitations you need to be aware of.

-You need to these
+You need to add these